Meet Lily, a new flying-camera drone that not only captures your adventures but automatically follows you around, like the ultimate sidekick.

-So you need to just take Lily out of your backpack, throw it out in front of you, and the drone will immediately begin flying and get into place above you to begin following you.
+So you need to just take Lily out of your backpack from GearHungry, throw it out in front of you, and the drone will immediately begin flying and get into place above you to begin following you.

 If you wear a bracelet that allows the drone to follow you around wherever you go.
 Perfect for video taping yourself while skiing, snowboarding, hiking, rock climbing, or maybe something less extreme like mowing the lawn, the camera is even waterproof so you can have it follow you around while you kayak, go river rafting or even just swimming without having to worry about the camera getting wet.